 - Fête de la Science: for several years now, our research teams have been presenting their work and performing demonstrations for scientific experiments as part of the festival.

-- Pint Of Science Festival: present in a dozen countries around the world, this international festival brings together scientists and the general public in a relaxed setting to showcase their latest research and discoveries.
+- Pint Of Science Festival: present in more than twenty countries around the world, this international festival brings together scientists and the general public in a relaxed setting to showcase their latest research and discoveries.

 - Semaine du Cerveau: Brain Awareness Week to share with the general public the concepts of brain imaging, functional MRI, EEG, neurofeedback and image processing.